menu icon

 Jump to Recipe

-Side view of red pepper spaghetti in pan with fork.
+Top down view of red pepper tomato pasta sauce with rigatoni pasta in blue bowl with fork.

 Step-by-step recipe instructions